List of The Closer episodes

-The Closer premiered on June 13, 2005 and concluded on August 13, 2012.
+The Closer premiered on June 13, 2005, and concluded on August 13, 2012.
 Each season is organized around a central theme, which drives both the criminal plot and Brenda's personal storyline.
-The crime story expands on an element of the theme, and often parallels or mirrors events in Brenda's personal life.
+The crime story expands on an element of the theme and often parallels or mirrors events in Brenda's personal life.

 The series concluded with its seventh season.
-It contained 21 episodes, the final six of which transitioned the show into the continuation spin-off series, Major Crimes, with Mary McDonnell heading the cast as Captain Sharon Raydor.
+That season contained 21 episodes, the final six of which transitioned the show into the continuation spin-off series, Major Crimes, with Mary McDonnell heading the cast as Captain Sharon Raydor.